Education for children with special needs

 How we can help

-You can find out about the different ways we can help Bristol students and their families in the Education Local Offer, which covers education, health and care plans, funding arrangements for education settings and travel arrangements.
+You can find out about the different ways we can help Bristol students and their families on the Findability website, which covers education, health and care plans, funding, schools, support services and travel arrangements.

 Elsewhere on the web

-- Supportive parents for Special children Go to http://www.supportiveparents.org.uk/ (opens new window)
+- Supportive Parents Go to http://www.supportiveparents.org.uk/ (opens new window)

-- Sensory Support Service Website Go to http://www.sensorysupportservice.org.uk/ (opens new window)
+- Carers Support Centre Go to http://www.carerssupportcentre.org.uk/ (opens new window)

-- Children with special education needs (SEN) Go to http://www.direct.gov.uk/en/Parents/Schoolslearninganddevelopment/SpecialEducationalNeeds/index.htm (opens new window)
+- Children with special education needs (SEN) on GOV.UK Go to http://www.direct.gov.uk/en/Parents/Schoolslearninganddevelopment/SpecialEducationalNeeds/index.htm (opens new window)